baselift/Desmos-Auto-Save-Script/README.md

 **Note that the script can break due to changes in how Desmos is coded

 ## Installation
-Requirements: You must be logged in and have saved the graph with a name (you can tell if this is the case if the link is https://www.desmos.com/calculator/*, where * is a random string)
+Requirements: You must be logged in and have saved the graph with a name (you can tell if this is the case if the link is https://www.desmos.com/calculator/*, where * is a random string).
-Once you have saved it with a name, you will have to refresh so script is running
+Once you have saved it with a name, you will have to refresh so the script is running.

 - Download the file (called Desmos Auto-Save-x.user.js, where x is the version number)
 - Download Tampermonkey as an browser extension if you have not already (follow the instructors for your browser on https://www.tampermonkey.net)